nuxt/nuxt/packages/babel-preset-app/README.md

       }
     }
 ```
-where `options` is an object with paramaters of following type
+where `options` is an object with parameters of following type
 ```
  const options = {
       useBuiltIns: "entry"